kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/lsp/start/nvim-lspconfig/CONFIG.md

   port to use for connection between vscode and debug adapter inside Perl\:\:LanguageServer\.
 On a multi user system every user must use a differnt port\.

+- **`perl.disableCache`**: `boolean`

+  if true\, the LanguageServer will not cache the result of parsing source files on disk\, so it can be used within readonly directories

 - **`perl.enable`**: `boolean`

   Default: `true`